CBICA/DLICV/README.md

 ## Overview

-DLICV uses a trained [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) model to compute the intracranial volume from structural MRI scans in the nifti image format, oriented in LPS.
+DLICV uses a trained [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) model to compute the intracranial volume from structural MRI scans in the nifti image format, oriented in _**LPS**_ orientation.

 ## Installation